rscherrer/simarray/README.md

 ## Goal

 This set of scripts is supposed to help quickly generate hundreds of folders that will each contain individual simulations of a given program, each with possibly different parameter values.

+## Preparation

-Specifically, we assume that the simulation program (whichever it is) takes a parameter input file `parameters.txt` as argument.
+We assume that the simulation program (whichever it is) takes a parameter input file `parameters.txt` as argument.
 This file contains, on each line, the name of a parameter name and the value that parameter has to take, e.g.

 ```
 param1 5